Getting started¶

 - API reference — field-by-field spec generated from

-api/v1/projection_types.go. - CRD behavior and examples — cross-field invariants, condition reasons, YAML examples.
+api/v1/*.go. - CRD behavior and examples — cross-field invariants, condition reasons, YAML examples for both CRDs.